 In Baker and Martin's original storyline, submitted on December 19th, 1977, both Atrios and Zeos were populated.
 Astra (at that point called “Reina”, a name later changed to avoid confusion with Prince Reynart from The Androids Of Tara) was an astrophysicist who had discovered the Shadow's planet lying between the two warring worlds.
 The conflict had arisen because Atrios and Zeos blamed each other for a catastrophic shift in their orbits; they were being egged on by the Shadow, known as “the Presence” on Atrios and “the Voice” on Zeos.
 The Doctor was forced to use the makeshift Key To Time to temporally freeze both planets' armies.
 The Shadow's own shadow turned out to be the sixth segment of the Key To Time.
 His plan was to use the powers of the Key to pit one half of the universe in war against the other half.
 The Doctor stopped the Shadow by unfreezing the Atrian and Zeon armies and giving each the coordinates of the Shadow's “Castle of Evil”.

 Recalling the Time Lord character Drax they had created for their original version of Season Fourteen's The Hand Of Fear, the Bristol Boys decided to resurrect him for “Armageddon”.
 They initially envisaged Drax as an elderly eccentric, thinking along the lines of the aged prisoner in the novel The Count Of Monte Cristo by Alexandre Dumas (originally published as Le comte de Monte-Cristo in 1844).
 Subsequently, they decided to portray Drax in the manner of a South London car salesman.
 They were partly inspired by Trevor Ray, who had been Doctor Who's assistant story editor during Season Six.
-Baker and Martin were commissioned to write the scripts for “Armageddon” in early 1978.
+Baker and Martin were commissioned to write the scripts for “Armageddon” on January 27th, 1978.

 Around the end of the summer, the Bristol Boys decided to end their eleven-year writing partnership.
 Baker was interested in moving to the production side of film and television, while Martin was keen to return to the theatre and pursue a new career as a novelist.
-In fact, “Armageddon” would turn out to be Martin's final contribution to televised Doctor Who, although his subsequent literary endeavours included four K-9 novels published by Sparrow Books in 1980 and two Doctor Who: Find Your Fate editions published by Ballantine Books in 1986.
+In fact, “Armageddon” would turn out to be Martin's final contribution to televised Doctor Who, although his subsequent literary endeavours included four K·9 novels published by Sparrow Books in 1980 and two Doctor Who: Find Your Fate editions published by Ballantine Books in 1986.
 Martin wrote occasionally for television (including an episode of Out Of The Labyrinth) before succumbing to lung cancer on March 30th, 2007.